Table of Contents

 M5.
 Insufficient Cryptography

 Mobile apps use and store various sensitive data that needs to be protected with solid encryption, but if the cryptography mechanism is flawed or weak, it loses its purpose.
-It leads the attacker to access proprietary, sensitive and personal information such as user name, location, credit card details, security numbers, PII, PHI, etc. Likewise, an outdated crypto algorithm such as RC2, MD4, MD5, SHA1 or the wrong implementation of cryptographic measures let the attacker quickly reverse-engineered or bypass the built-in encryption code algorithm.
+Insufficient cryptography controls leads the attacker to access proprietary, sensitive and personal information such as user name, location, credit card details, security numbers, PII, PHI, etc. Likewise, an outdated crypto algorithm such as RC2, MD4, MD5, SHA1 or the wrong implementation of cryptographic measures, let the attacker quickly reverse engineer or bypass the built-in encryption code algorithm.

 An attacker can also assess the cryptographic keys and codes built into the operating system through jailbreaking or rooting the device by getting the decrypted codes from memory.
 Regardless of how strong cryptography is, if the attacker successfully gains codes from memory, he would perform static and dynamic analysis using the debugger or compiler.

-Apart from the threats mentioned above, malware is also a significant threat in exploiting insufficient cryptography vulnerability.
+Apart from the abovementioned threats, malware is also a significant threat in exploiting insufficient cryptography vulnerability.
 The attacker can decrypt the data while capturing the network traffic or injecting malware on the device with access to encrypted data.

 How to prevent insufficient cryptography?